-This blog was originally wrote in 2016 and has been updated frequently.
+This blog was originally written in 2016 and has been updated frequently.

 So you’re dreaming big dreams for 2020 - maybe you want to start a blog, set-up an ecommerce site for your handmade throw cushions, or finally create that cooking app that you always wish existed… but how do you get started?